pancudaniel7/fake-api-client/README.md

 # fake-api-client

 - fake-api-client is a pure dependency library example used for interacting with rest fake-api service using Golang.
-  I've created this project in order to lear Golang.
+  I've created this project in order to learn Golang.

 ### Get started